Icenium/icenium-cli/README.md

 The following Telerik AppBuilder features are not available in the current release of the Telerik AppBuilder CLI but might become available in a future release.

 * You cannot deploy your apps on connected Windows Phone 8 devices.
+* You cannot load your Windows Phone 8 apps in the companion app.
 * You cannot switch your Telerik Platform account.
-* You cannot run and debug your apps in the device simulator on OS X systems.<br/>The device simulator will become available for OS X in a future release of Telerik AppBuilder.
+* You cannot debug your apps in the device simulator on OS X systems.
-* You cannot debug your Android apps while running on a connected device.
-* You cannot debug your iOS apps while running on a connected device.
+* You cannot debug your Android and iOS apps while running on a connected device on OS X systems.
 * You cannot migrate between Apache Cordova versions.
 * You cannot use the AppBuilder UI Designer tool to design the user interface of your Kendo UI Mobile or Kendo UI DataViz apps.
-* You cannot automatically load and work with projects created with any of the other Telerik AppBuilder clients.
-You need to store such projects locally and initialize them with the `$ appbuilder init` command.
 * In the other Telerik AppBuilder clients, you cannot automatically load and work with projects created from the Telerik AppBuilder CLI.

 The following Telerik AppBuilder features are not applicable to the Telerik AppBuilder CLI and will not become available in a future release.